dxu5/dlack/README.md

 <img src="./app/assets/images/message.gif" width=800px/>

-Dlack utilizes ActionCable, a WebSocket framework for Rails, allowing open connections in order to edit, create, and delete messages and channels all in real-time
+Dlack utilizes ActionCable, a WebSocket framework for Rails, which creates open connections to edit, create, and delete messages and channels all in real-time.
 <br>
 <br>
 View channels you've joined and communicate with other people - live!
 No need to refresh the page.